Edge Developer Platform

 Counter

-Based on your business needs, you can store the number of clicks of a certain button or page in EdgeOne Pages KV.
-Update the key-value record in KV when clicking, so that you can conduct statistics and analysis on click or access behavior.
+Based on your business needs, you can store the number of clicks for a certain button or page in EdgeOne Pages KV.
+When clicked, refresh the key-value record in KV so that you can perform statistics and analysis on click or access behavior.

 Keystore

-For some sensitive information that is inconvenient to place in a code repository, you can store it in Edgeone Pages KV and dynamically obtain it to better protect your data.
+For sensitive information that should not be placed in a code repository, you can store it in Edgeone Pages KV and dynamically obtain it for better protection of your data.

 Shopping Cart

-Edgeone Pages KV can retain user data across multiple pages and multiple terminals, and can help you conveniently implement simple business requirements such as user shopping carts and user orders.
+Edgeone Pages KV retains user data across multiple Pages and terminals, helping you conveniently implement simple business requirements such as user shopping cart and user order.

 Basic Concept